 If you can get past the unusual name, the Kia cee'd represents a bit of a seachange in the C-segment, er, segment.
 Kia's hatchback is a Korean car that breaks into the cosy Euro hatch world and shakes it up a bit.

 Ride and handling is competent, size and practicality is decent, and running costs are very favourable - particularly with seven-year warranties.

 Styling on the three-door pro-cee'd is also interesting, though the five-door is where the smart money is.
 Not a million miles away from the Hyundai i30, but this one has the edge.

-Recently refreshed, the Mazda3 will do everything you require of a hatchback quietly and without fuss.
+Recently refreshed with the sexy Kodo body language, the Mazda3 will do everything you require of a hatchback quietly and without fuss.
 Comes up to scratch in all areas, but handling is the 3's forte.
 It's based on the Focus, so should do everything the Ford can.

 Not the best looker in the line-up, but if that's not your thing you aren't likely to care.
 The 3 creeps in under the radar a bit in this line-up, but that doesn't mean it isn't an excellent hatchback.

 Renault actually went a bit interesting with the last iteration of the Megane - shaking ass and all - so the French manufacturer has shaved off the rough edges to produce a typically European hatch, albeit one that boasts pleasing coupe lines.

 This one's a lot more comfortable than the previous model too, with the slight trade-off that handling isn't quite what it once was.

 The Renault Megane is a smart all-round package that combines looks and practicality to a good degree.
 A full coupe three-door version is huge fun, too.

 VW underpinnings mean the Leon will always be a competent car, but it's fun to drive, comfortable and well built too.